Two hands holding a small vial or bottle, with one hand having visible tattoos, in a cozy indoor setting.

 • Have ongoing or recurrent concerns rather than a single acute issue

-• Feel that stress, lifestyle, or environment play a role in their health
+• Feel that stress, lifestyle, or environment play a role in your health

 • Have tried generalized supplements or protocols without lasting results